11 October, 2021

 Is preconception care just for mums-to-be?

 No. Our weight, substance use, nutrition, exercise, stress and toxins all affect sperm quality too.
-Smoking damages sperm DNA and increases the risk of childhood cancers (RANZCOG 2017).
+For example, smoking damages sperm DNA and increases the risk of childhood cancers (RANZCOG 2017).

 It's also good to be on the health journey as a couple.
 You can have common goal of wanting a beautiful, healthy baby so you can help motivate and keep each other accountable.